Tewantin

 Tewantin has a typical household mix, with a lower-than-average median household size

-Family households account for 68.2% of all households, including 22.6% couples with children, 33.1% couples without children, and 11.7% single parent families.
-Non-family households constitute the remaining 31.8%, with lone person households at 28.3% and group households comprising 3.7%.
-The median household size is 2.3 people, smaller than the Rest of Qld average of 2.5.
+Family households comprise 68.2% of all households, including 22.6% couples with children, 33.1% couples without children, and 11.7% single parent families.
+Non-family households account for the remaining 31.8%, with lone person households at 28.3% and group households comprising 3.7%.
+The median household size is 2.3 people, which is smaller than the Regional Queensland average of 2.5.

 Frequently Asked Questions - Households